oklookat/my-site/README.md

 ## Tips and tricks
-After you finished, to save your RAM on Windows, close VSCode; Docker Desktop and run
+After you finished, to save your RAM on Windows, close VS Code; Docker Desktop and run
 ```
 wsl --shutdown
 ```